 So, your logo should be featured prominently in your website design.
 But your logo should have a greater impact on your website than just being slapped up in the top lefthand corner.
 Your logo should serve as the inspiration for your website’s entire visual design.

-Your website’s color scheme should be informed by your logo.
+Your logo should inform your website’s color scheme.
 The fonts you use on your website should relate to the fonts in your logo.
-Your website’s visual style should be inspired by your logo.
+Your logo should inspire your website’s visual style.
 Got it?
 Good.

 So, be sure to invest in a strong, brand-specific logo that can inspire your web designer to craft a unique and brand-specific website.